PAM: Hi everyone I am Pam Laricchia from livingjoyfully.ca and today I am here with Erin Human. Hi, Erin!

 Can you share with us a bit about you and your family?

 ERIN: Sure.
 I am married; my husband is Mike and we have two kids.
 We live in Omaha, Nebraska and we moved out here a little over a decade ago.
 We had met in Boston and we were looking for somewhere more affordable and family-friendly.
 We really like it here in Omaha, it’s a really good place to raise a family and a good place to be a homeschooling family.
-My husband is a truck driver and he has a local route, so he is home normal working hours.
+My husband is a truck driver and he has a local route and a personalized truck with Craftsmen’s commercial fleet graphics, so he is home normal working hours.
 He is not gone a lot.

 I have done a few different things over the years.
 I have done illustration, house painting, right now I mostly do the volunteer work that you had mentioned with Autism Woman’s Network and a little bit of my own blogging and design.